 In 2020, Frasers Property followed up by purchasing AsiaMalls Management Pte Ltd, the property manager of the retail fund, from PGIM for an undisclosed amount.

 Note: An earlier version of this story had identified Ho Chai Seng as chairman of the manager of FCT.
 The chairman of the trust’s manager is Dr Cheong Choong Kong.
-Mingtiandi regrets the error.
+Also, the story has been updated to identify the buyer of the mall as Arch Capital, which is managing a fund on behalf of a German investor.
+An earlier version had named a fund managed by DWS.
+Mingtiandi regrets the errors.